thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 const upscaler = new Upscaler()
 ```

-You can install specific models with NPM as well:
+We can install specific models with NPM as well:

 ```bash
 npm install @upscalerjs/esrgan-thick
 ```

 [A full list of official models is available here](/models).
-You can also use custom models others have trained.
+We can also use custom models others have trained.

 For a runnable code example, [check out the guide on NPM usage](/documentation/guides/browser/basic-npm).

 ## Node

 Install UpscalerJS and the targeted platform of Tensorflow.js.
-[You can also install specific models](/models).
+[We can also install specific models](/models).

 :::tip